Build your dream home brick by brick

 Replacing your siding with brick can increase your home’s value.

-Replacing your existing siding material with brick is a great way to boost your home’s curb appeal.
-However, it’s a relatively expensive and time-consuming process, so it’s important to consider all factors before committing to the replacement.
+Wondering whether you can replace your home’s siding with brick?
+The answer is yes, and it’s a great way to boost your home’s curb appeal.
+No matter whether you currently have vinyl, fiber cement, or any other type of siding, you can hire a local siding contractor to remove and replace it with brick.
 Use this guide to learn all about the key factors to consider before replacing your siding with brick, including durability, cost, and structural considerations.

-The short answer is yes, you can often replace another siding material with brick.
+The short answer is yes, a local siding contractor can often replace another siding material with brick.
 However, there are several factors to consider before doing so.

 Since brick is considerably heavier than most other siding materials, it’s critical to consult a structural engineer to ensure your home can bear the weight of brick siding.
 In some cases, you might need a new foundation or additional structural support to accommodate the additional weight.